Trustpilot Data Extraction: Building Review Reputation Systems

 Topic Extraction

 Identify the most frequently discussed topics in reviews.
-NLP topic modeling reveals what customers care about most.
+Applying NLP-based categorization and topic modeling reveals what customers care about most.
 If "easy returns" appears frequently in competitor reviews, it signals that return policy is a key purchase driver in your category.

 Competitor Comparison